UMLCloudComputing/photosky-activity/docs/web_docs/Part 1: AWS Infrastructure and Backend/5-creating-lambda-function.md

                'body': json.dumps({'message': 'CORS preflight successful'})
            }

+       try:
            # Handle GET /list-images
            if method == 'GET' and path == '/list-images': images = s3.list_images()
                return {
                    'statusCode': 200,
                    'headers': headers,
                    'body': json.dumps({'images': images})
                }

            # Handle POST /get-presigned-url
            elif method == 'POST' and path == '/get-presigned-url': body = json.loads(event['body'])
                filename = body.get('filename')
                filetype = body.get('filetype')

                if not filename or not filetype:
                    return {
                        'statusCode': 400,
                        'headers': headers,
                        'body': json.dumps({'message': 'Filename and filetype required'})
                    }

                presigned_url = s3.create_presigned_post(filename, conditions=None)
                if presigned_url:
                    return {
                        'statusCode': 200,
                        'headers': headers,
                        'body': json.dumps(presigned_url)
                    }
                else:
-               return {
-                   'statusCode': 500,
-                   'headers': headers,
-                   'body': json.dumps({'message': 'Error generating presigned URL'})
+                   raise Exception('Error generating presigned URL')
-               }

            # Handle DELETE /delete-image/{filename}
            elif method == 'DELETE' and path.startswith('/delete-image/'):
                filename = path.split('/')[-1]

                if not s3.object_exists(filename):
                    return {
                        'statusCode': 404,
                        'headers': headers,
                        'body': json.dumps({'message': 'File not found'})
                    }

-           s3.delete_image(filename)
+               if s3.delete_image(filename):
                    return {
                        'statusCode': 200,
                        'headers': headers,
                        'body': json.dumps({'message': 'Image deleted successfully'})
                    }
+               else:
+                   raise Exception('Error deleting image')

            # Handle GET /{filename} for downloading images and creating previews
            elif method == 'GET':
                query = event['queryStringParameters']
                filename = path.lstrip('/')

                if query and query.get('preview'):
                    if s3.object_exists(filename):
                        if not s3.object_exists("preview_" + filename):
-                       print("Cache Miss")
+                           logger.info("Creating preview image")
-                       s3.create_preview_image(filename)
+                           preview_filename = s3.create_preview_image(filename)
+                           if not preview_filename:
+                               raise Exception('Error creating preview image')
                        filename = "preview_" + filename
                    else:
                        return {
                            'statusCode': 404,
                            'headers': headers,
                            'body': json.dumps({'message': 'File not found'})
                        }

                presigned_url = s3.create_presigned_get(filename)
                if presigned_url:
                    return {
                        'statusCode': 200,
                        'headers': headers,
                        'body': json.dumps({'url': presigned_url})
                    }
                else:
-               return {
-                   'statusCode': 400,
-                   'headers': headers,
-                   'body': json.dumps({'message': 'Error generating presigned URL'})
+                   raise Exception('Error generating presigned URL')
-               }

            # Fallback for unsupported paths/methods
+           else:
                return {
                    'statusCode': 404,
                    'headers': headers,
                    'body': json.dumps({'message': 'Not found'})
                }

+       except Exception as e:
+           logger.error(f"Error processing request: {str(e)}")
+           return {
+               'statusCode': 500,
+               'headers': headers,
+               'body': json.dumps({'message': 'Internal server error'})
+           }
    ```

 This `handler` function processes incoming API requests, interacts with the S3 bucket using our `S3` class, and returns appropriate responses.
+Note the added error handling and logging throughout the function.

 ## Understanding the Lambda Function

 Let's break down the main components of our Lambda function:

+1. **Environment Variables**: We use `os.getenv("BUCKET_NAME")` to get the S3 bucket name from environment variables.
+This allows us to keep our configuration separate from our code and easily change it for different environments.

-1. **CORS Handling**: We set up CORS headers to allow cross-origin requests, which is necessary for our frontend to communicate with the API.
+2. **CORS Handling**: We set up CORS headers to allow cross-origin requests, which is necessary for our frontend to communicate with the API.

+3. **Error Handling**: We've implemented a try-except block to catch and log any errors that occur during request processing.
+This helps with debugging and ensures we always return a valid response to the client.

+4. **Logging**: We use Python's built-in `logging` module to log important events and errors.
+This is crucial for monitoring and debugging our Lambda function in production.

+5. **API Endpoints**:
-2. **List Images**: The `/list-images` endpoint retrieves a list of all images in the S3 bucket.
+   - `GET /list-images`: Retrieves a list of all images in the S3 bucket.

-3. **Get Presigned URL**: The `/get-presigned-url` endpoint generates a presigned URL for uploading an image to S3.
+   - `POST /get-presigned-url`: Generates a presigned URL for uploading an image to S3.

-4. **Delete Image**: The `/delete-image/{filename}` endpoint deletes a specific image from the S3 bucket.
+   - `DELETE /delete-image/{filename}`: Deletes a specific image from the S3 bucket.

-5. **Get Image/Preview**: The `GET /{filename}` endpoint retrieves a presigned URL for downloading an image.
+   - `GET /{filename}`: Retrieves a presigned URL for downloading an image.
 If the `preview` query parameter is set, it creates and returns a preview image.

+6. **S3 Interactions**: All S3 operations are encapsulated in the `S3` class, which provides methods for creating preview images, generating presigned URLs, listing images, and deleting images.

 ## Conclusion

-We've now implemented the Lambda function that will serve as the backend for our PhotoSky application.
+We've now implemented a robust Lambda function that will serve as the backend for our PhotoSky application.
 This function handles all the necessary operations for managing images in our S3 bucket and provides the API that our frontend will interact with.

+Key points to remember:
+- Always use environment variables for configuration that might change between environments.
+- Implement proper error handling and logging to make debugging easier.
+- Use CORS headers to allow your frontend to communicate with your API.
+- Encapsulate complex operations (like S3 interactions) in separate classes for better organization and reusability.

 In the next section, we'll deploy and test our backend to ensure everything is working correctly.